 Scouting differs from Cub Scouting in a number of ways.
-One is that in Cub Scouts, the adults are the leaders, while in Scouts the Scouts are the leaders.
+One is that in Cub Scouts, the adults are the leaders, while in Scouts, the Scouts are the leaders.
 Another is that in Scouts, parents don't have to attend camp outs.
 While we encourage parents to be involved with the Troop, and you are invited to attend any camp outs, please make sure that you stay home for one or two of your scout's first few camp outs.
 They need to adjust to the idea that when they need help, they should get that help from their patrol leader, not from Mom or Dad.
-And they need to start developing independence and being responsible for their own advancement, which will happen faster if they find themselves in situations where they have to depend on themself and the Patrol/Troop infrastructure.
+And they need to start developing independence and being responsible for their own advancement, which will happen faster if they find themselves in situations where they have to depend on themselves and the Patrol/Troop infrastructure.
 Your Scout will tend to come to you and ask things like "when are we going to eat?" or "how do I set up my tent?"
 The appropriate response from a parent (and the response he'll get from any of the adult leaders) is "Why are you asking me that?
 Go ask your patrol leader."

 Back to the camp out.
 You already know they'll need their handbook, and will need to think a little before they go about what requirements they might be able to achieve on the trip.
 They'll need a few basic items as mentioned before (sierra cup, spoon, mug, flashlight, toothbrush).
-Of course they'll need clothes.
+Of course, they'll need clothes.
 Scouts are required to wear their class A uniforms during the travel phase of any trip.
 Usually, when we reach the camp or trail head, the Scouts will change into something more trip appropriate, like a troop t-shirt, and will leave the khaki shirt in the car.
-Usually, for Friday evening travel, they'll need to bring a sack lunch that can be eaten in the car or on arrival - the troop usually does not attempt to cook on Friday nights, although most times snacks ("cracker barrel") will be served.
+Typically, for Friday evening travel, they'll need to bring a sack dinner that can be eaten in the car or on arrival - the troop typically does not attempt to cook on Friday nights, although most times snacks ("cracker barrel") will be served.
 Other than this, they should not bring along any personal food or drink (other than water) of any kind unless specifically told to do so.
 Scouts are supposed to participate in their patrol's meal planning process (which is the time to speak up about any special food needs or preferences), and are expected to cook and eat with their patrol.
 There is an old Scouting saying "No Scout ever starved to death on a weekend camp out" although probably many thought they would.
-Of course if a Scout has special dietary needs they should speak to the Scoutmaster about accommodations - this should be done well in advance of the camp out.
+Of course, if a Scout has special dietary needs they should speak to the Scoutmaster about accommodations - this should be done well in advance of the camp out.
 Such requests made after food has been purchased for the trip probably cannot be accommodated.

 We are blessed with a variety of good camping spots that are not very far away; so most troop travel is relatively short.
 Scouts are expected to be able to entertain themselves during longer travel, and the ideal mechanism is with a good book.
 Handheld electronic games are permitted as long as the Scout turns the sound off or uses headphones, but they must be left in the car.
 A deck of cards or a magnetic chess or checkerboard can also be a good choice if other Scouts in the car share the same interest.

 All Scouts are expected to pitch in and help with camp chores - in fact; each patrol will have a duty roster with specific assignments for cooking, cleanup, and other camp work.
 The Scouts need to understand that this cooperation is what enables everyone to have free time for hiking, playing, fishing, and working on advancements.
-Your Scout will likely come home and talk about all the work he had to do, but hopefully they'll also talk about how much fun it was and how much they learned.
-If you get one without the other, please bring it to the attention of one of the adult leaders so we can make sure all is well.
+Your Scout will likely come home and talk about all the work they had to do, but hopefully they'll also talk about how much fun it was and how much they learned.
+If you get one without the other, please bring it to the attention of one of the adult leaders, so we can make sure all is well.

 There are lots of good references available about camping skills and equipment.
 The Scout Handbook, which your Scout should already have, is a great starting place.
 See also the Scout Field Book and of course this Troop 270 Handbook.